FREEDOM Management Team

 Graeme has a diverse employment history initially working in the agricultural sector, before undertaking an apprenticeship as a machine operator and becoming an Iron Machinist, Fitter and Turner, Locomotive Maintainer, and the Auxiliary, Caseinating, Unit and finally a Panel Operator at the Genesis Huntly Power Station.
 He has an interest in mathematics and has served as a finance director at governance level for three companies, one family trust and one charitable trust since 2000.
 Graeme currently has responsibility for all FREEDOM company financial records and operations quality management systems and works closely with the other Directors and the academic and research President to ensure the smooth and high quality operation of FREEDOM.
 He is a keen sportsman he plays golf and squash and runs when time allows.
 Graeme authored a children’s book entitled ‘Where is the Pot Lid?’ which was inspired by a conversation with one of his sons.
 Graeme has an interest in quality education that supports independence and positive contributions to family and society.

 Eliot manages all Institute systems and undertakes a diverse range of work that supports the Directors, Consultant team and a range of the Institute's consulting division clients.
 He has a background of effective work experience in management, distribution, retail, computing, marketing, social sciences and tertiary education.
 Eliot also currently facilitates higher education programmes.
-Work Eliot undertakes supports the Directors, Consultant team and a range of the Institute's and consulting division clients.
 He is engaged in direct services provision to clients and curriculum design.
 Recent work has included degree level programme design and accreditation application developments.

 BSc, ACS (Comp), LLB (Hons) and LLM (Northumbria University)